-- Prior to road travel, ensure not to exceed the maximum admissible dimensions, weights, axle, tongue and towed loads. - Prior to road travel, secure working tools and hydraulic functions against accidental actuation. - Observe the loading condition, ensure sufficient tongue load if the machine is partly empty. - Adapt driving to the conditions.
+- Prior to road travel, ensure not to exceed the maximum admissible dimensions, weights, axle, tongue and towed loads. - Prior to road travel, secure working tools and hydraulic functions against accidental actuation. - Observe the loading condition, ensure sufficient tongue load if the machine is partly empty. - Lower the lift axle. - Adapt driving to the conditions.
 Consider your personal abilities as well as the road, cornering, traffic, visibility and weather conditions and the driving characteristics of the machine.